matercomus/matercomus.github.io/MIRROR_SETUP.md

 git push origin main
 ```

-**Option B: GitHub Actions to Push to GitLab**
+**Option B: GitHub Actions Auto-Mirror (Automatic)**
-Create a GitHub Action that automatically pushes to GitLab after each push to GitHub.
-This requires a GitLab personal access token with `write_repository` scope.
+A GitHub Action (`.github/workflows/mirror-to-gitlab.yml`) is included that automatically pushes to GitLab whenever you push to GitHub.

+To enable it:
+1. Create a GitLab Personal Access Token:
+   - Go to GitLab → Settings → Access Tokens (or User Settings → Access Tokens)
+   - Name: `github-mirror`
+   - Scopes: `write_repository`
+   - Create token and copy it

+2. Add the token to GitHub:
+   - Go to your GitHub repo → Settings → Secrets and variables → Actions
+   - New repository secret: Name `GITLAB_TOKEN`, Value: (paste your GitLab token)
+   - Save

+3. Update the workflow file:
+   - Edit `.github/workflows/mirror-to-gitlab.yml`
+   - Replace `matercomus/mateusz-kedzia` with your actual GitLab project path (e.g., `username/project-name`)

+Now every push to GitHub will automatically mirror to GitLab!

 ### 3. Enable GitLab Pages